-You are not required to change the sqlhosts file or registry that the database server uses.
+You are not required to change the sqlhosts information that the database server uses.
 The client program does not require any special SQL calls to enable connections multiplexing.
-Connection multiplexing is enabled automatically when the onconfig file and the sqlhosts file or SQLHOSTS registry key are configured appropriately and the database server starts.
+Connection multiplexing is enabled automatically when the onconfig file and the sqlhosts entries are configured appropriately and the database server starts.

 Multiplexed connections do not support:

 - Multithreaded client connections

-- · Shared-memory connections
+- Shared-memory connections

 - Connections to subordinate database servers (for distributed queries or data replication, for example)